Trump's bid to steal Georgia exposes GOP election ruse

 The release of the stunning telephone conversation between Trump and Georgia's GOP Secretary of State Brad Raffensperger escalated the constitutional crisis Trump started stoking even before his election loss.

-"So look.
-All I want to do is this.
-I just want to find 11,780 votes, which is one more than we have.
-Because we won the state," Trump said, in a comment that at best was an abuse of power and that could raise legal questions.
+"So look, all I want to do is this: I just want to find 11,780 votes, which is one more than we have.
+Because we won the state," Trump said in a comment that at best was an abuse of power and could raise legal questions.
 Throughout the hour-long call, the President repeatedly prods Raffensperger to agree to his false claims that thousands of votes were illegally cast, that some ballots were destroyed or came from dead people or out-of-state voters.
 The Georgia secretary of state tells the President that he has false information.

 A string of recounts, audits and legal cases have affirmed Biden's narrow victory in Georgia in November in one of the clutch of swing states he won on the way to 306 electoral votes and a clear victory over the President.